 Ireland | Inchagoill Island

 Inchagoill Island is a small island on Lough Corrib in Co.
 Galway.
-Inchagoill comes from the Irish 'Inis an Ghaill' meaning 'Island of the Stranger'.
+Inchagoill comes from the Irish 'Inis an Ghaill', meaning 'Island of the Stranger'.
 This special island is home to a number of ancient monastic ruins, some of which date back to the 5th century.
 Teampall na Naoimh (Church of the Saints) and St.… Continue reading Ireland | Inchagoill Island

-Ireland | Must See Irish Films
+Film | Must Watch Irish Films

-For years film-makers and directors have flocked to Ireland to use its beautiful scenery as a backdrop for some of its productions.
-All you have to do is watch the latest installment of the Star Wars franchise and you'll catch a glimpse of the impressive Skellig Michael, a UNESCO World Heritage Site.
-And there has… Continue reading Ireland | Must See Irish Films
+Updated 08/04/'25 For years, filmmakers and directors have flocked to Ireland to use its beautiful scenery as a backdrop for some of their productions.
+All you have to do is watch the latest installment of the Star Wars franchise, and you'll catch a glimpse of the impressive Skellig Michael, a UNESCO World Heritage Site.
+And… Continue reading Film | Must Watch Irish Films